• Skip to main content

 • The tool is, nonetheless, easy on your hands, thanks to a FiberComp construction with fiberglass reinforcement.

-• When you put your money on this item, you are sure of strength and durability.
+• When you put your money into this item, you are sure of its strength and durability.

 Helko Werk Axe Sharpening Stone